-Hornmasters on Rapid Tonguing, Part I: Quotes and a Video
+Hornmasters on Rapid Tonguing, Part I

-We all need speed!
 To begin this survey on the topic of rapid single tonguing, Farkas in The Art of French Horn Playing advocated a soft “too” or “doo” to make a “much lighter seal that allows very rapid, light tonguing.”

 Farkas returned to the topic in The Art of Brass Playing with four aids toward development of rapid tonguing which he summarized